Thomson Developmental Road

-The Thomson Developmental Road is a designated sealed road in south-west Queensland running between Longreach and Windorah.
+The Thomson Developmental Road is a designated sealed road in from Longreach to Windorah in Queensland, Australia.
 The length is 319 km, and it was formerly part of National Route 79 from Melbourne to Longreach.

+Route

 Towns en route are Stonehenge and Jundah, and the road crosses the Thomson River just west of Jundah.
 The road has no major intersections.